Updated for 2016!

 I have read many, many “Perfect Disney World Packing” lists, so I am well versed in how to pack THE perfect Disney back pack and suit case.
+O.k., almost perfect, because I inevitably will forget something important.
 But I had never given a lot of thought on what NOT to pack for a WDW vacation.
-I’m too busy hoping I remembered to grab sunscreen, and do I have my tickets (now known as MagicBands) in my bag?
-Why would I worry about what not to pack, when I was usually searching FOR my bag.
+I’m too busy hoping I remembered to grab sunscreen, and do I have our MagicBands in my bag?
+Why would I worry about what not to pack, when I am usually searching FOR my bag.
 You will go through a security check point right outside the entryway to all Disney theme parks, and Security Cast Members will look through your entire bag, section by section.
 This is a bit of a shock for first time visitors, and we have some tips to make that process go more smoothly.

 Ultimately, packing the right items in your Disney park bag can save you time and money.

 What sort of goodies are you not allowed to bring into Disney theme parks?
 I had to do a bit of research on DisneyWorld.com.